dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

 ![Program Variables](assets/en/17-program-variables.png)

-At the bottom of the editor insert the following code:
+At the bottom of the editor - section dedicated to program logic - insert the following code:

 ```st
 // Interpret as float